Lila's Clause

 1. Assess the likely impact of climate change on our business, now and in the future

-a) How will the following areas of the business be impacted by climate change risks: finance, operations, supply chain, brand/ Reputation, compliance/ regulatory?
+a) How will the following areas of the business be impacted by climate change risks: finance, operations, supply chain, brand, reputation, compliance or regulatory?

 b) What are potential physical, economic transition and litigation risks?